tableaunoir/documentation/timeline.md

 - make animated GIFs (together with the software Peek for instance)
 - make videos (together with the software OBS)

-The presentation / animation mode is still in development.
-In case the timeline is not correctly displayed press "a" twice (once for hiding the timeline, and once for showing the timeline again).

 ## Example of an animated proof